- Traditional Papuan-style accommodation surrounded by nature

 Sorido Bay Resort’s dive centre offers guests close access to the amazing sites of the Dampier Strait, with world-famous Cape Kri just metres from the resort.
 Plus, you’ll benefit from short boat rides to legendary reefs and channels like The Passage, Fam, Wai, Hidden Bay and Batanta - famous for their powerful currents and encounters with big fish.
 Up to four guided boat dives are offered each day, plus optional dusk and night dives, with small group sizes of just three guests to each guide.
 Saturday’s are the resort’s off day with no guided excursions, but experienced buddy teams are still welcome to dive from the jetty themselves.

 Divers here have access to perfectly-maintained rental gear and dive computers, as well as comfortable custom dive boats outfitted with modern safety equipment.
 Free nitrox is offered for qualified guests, and speciality courses for those not yet certified.
 Thanks to Sorido Bay Resort’s ultra-remote location, most of its nearby dive sites are in pristine condition, with just a few adventurous guests visiting each year.
 For divers, this translates to uncrowded sites bursting with Coral Triangle biodiversity, and a relaxed ‘dive at your own pace’ atmosphere ideal for underwater photographers, macro fans, and anyone who likes to take their time underwater.

 - Remember to bring plenty of cash, both USD and Rp - you won't find any banks or ATMs in the nearby towns.

-- This resort closes on Saturdays, but you can still dive from the jetty - or simply relax and enjoy the stunning island scenery.
+- This resort does not offer boat dives on Saturdays, but you can still dive from the jetty - or simply relax and enjoy the stunning island scenery.